Upcoming Event RSVPs

 November 19, 2013

-The series concluded with yet another capacity audience on hand in the AU Museum Galleries at the Katzen Arts Center to hear former Brandeis University president Jehuda Reinharz present the importance of Chaim Weizmann's efforts to the establishment of the State of Israel.
+The Seymour and Lillian Abensohn Chair in Israel Studies Inaugural Lecture Series concluded with yet another capacity audience on hand in the AU Museum Galleries at the Katzen Arts Center to hear former Brandeis University president Jehuda Reinharz present the importance of Chaim Weizmann's efforts to the establishment of the State of Israel.
 The setting was particularly apropos with the audience surrounded by the works of Israeli artists Tzibi Geva.
 Reinharz is the President of the Mandel Foundation and served for seventeen years as President of Brandeis University, where he currently is the Richard Koret Professor of Modern Jewish History and Director of the Tauber Institute for the Study of European Jewry.
 Reinharz is presently finishing the third volume of his biography on Weizmann, the first two volumes of which has won numerous awards in Israel and the United States.

 To find out more about the series, go to Inaugural Founders of Israel Lecture Series.